Nur Khan: Legacy and commemorations

 In 1976, Herbert Feldman in his book, The End & The Beginning: Pakistan 1969-1971 noted, "Air-Marshal Nur Khan was a man cast in very different mold.
 An Awan from Campbellpur District in the Punjab, he was an efficient, aggressive officer with a touch of showmanship.
 He had the reputation of being tough and competent, with no patience for sluggards or backsliders.
 He was, for some time, managing director of Pakistan International Airlines and was credited with having done the job well.
 In the new set-up of March 1969 he was also regarded as the loner, the masterless man."

 On 22 February 2012, the Pakistan Air Force (PAF) Auditorium was renamed to Nur Khan Auditorium on what would have been his 89th birthday.
 Here, several colleagues and friends paid tribute to him, including retired civil servant Roedad Khan, who said, "He was a man of unbounded vitality".
 In addition, the Pakistan Post launched a commemorative postage stamp in his honour.
 Similarly, Air Chief Marshal Rao Qamar Suleman presented a crest to Khan's widow, Begum Farhat.

 In commemoration of his service, PAF Base Chaklala was renamed PAF Base Nur Khan on 10 October 2012.
 The first Nur Khan Memorial Open Golf Championship was inaugurated on 25 May 2015 at the PAF Golf Club in Peshawar.
+In June 2015, it was reported that there was a "Nur Khan Trophy for the Best in Avionics Technology" awarded to non-commissioned officers of the Pakistan Air Force.